zendesk/demo_apps/README.md

 ### [Top Bar Sample App](./top_bar_sample_app)

-This Sample App illustrates how to use the notify.json app api and popover() on top bar location apps.
+This Sample App illustrates how to use the notify.json App API and popover() on top bar location Apps.

 Interesting features: